4 - Second Alcove Rock Climbing

 Located just east of the Donnie G, the 2nd Alcove is basically an extension of that wall.
 Follow the climber's path through the brush up to the nice belay pad found under the distinct pine located at the base of I Be Jammin' (5.10a).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for 2nd Alcove:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for 4 - Second Alcove:

 O.U.L.D.
 5.10d 6b+ 21 VII+ 21 E3 5b Trad, 1 pitch, 130'